 Residential students will be required to comply with health and safety laws, orders, ordinances, regulations, and health and safety guidance adopted by UTA as it relates to public health crises, including COVID-19.
-This guidance will evolve as the public health crisis evolves and may include, but is not limited to, social distancing, limitations on mass gatherings, wearing a face covering, COVID-19 diagnostic testing, contact tracing, disinfection protocols, limitations on guests, and quarantine/ isolation requirements.
+This guidance will evolve as the public health crisis evolves and may include, but is not limited to, social distancing, limitations on mass gatherings, encouraging residents to wear a face covering, COVID-19 diagnostic testing, contact tracing, disinfection protocols, limitations on guests, quarantine/isolation requirements, and encouraging all residents to become fully vaccinated.